 - Ethis Indonesia – its flagship property crowdfunding platform (more on this below)

-- Ethis Malaysia – it is launching its property crowdfunding platform here in the coming months
+- Ethis Malaysia – it has just launched its equity crowdfunding platform in Malaysia

 - Ethis Dubai – it is looking to launchits property crowdfunding platform here in the coming months